fscelliott/docsdonewell/_posts/2025-12-10-implementing-llm-best-practices.md

 It was my first time using Claude Code, and I found it mind blowing to witness an LLM edit *local files* on *my* laptop.
 I'm now fired up about other docs-automation coding projects, and I've already made my first few commits on a project I'll probably blog about soon!

 To return to `llms.txt` --  I'd heard that Claude Code could easily go off the rails without proper guidance, and I see it's true!
-Even with such a simple task there were many ways I had to guide it back out of dead-ends and oversights.
+Even with such a simple task there were many ways I had to prevent it from barking up the wrong tree several times.
 The descriptions it generated in llms.txt needed some light hand editing too.

  I also then used the llms.txt to implement another best practice (adding descriptions to the frontmatter of our MD topics, a long-neglected task).
 I'll figure out how to automate updating llms.txt and keep the descriptions in sync using Claude Code and GitHub actions later.